-Breville’s premium oven is the Breville Air Fryer, a smart, stainless steel, air frying, super convection oven (model number BOV900BSS) that is large enough to fit a 14-lb turkey.
+Breville’s premium oven is the Breville Smart Oven Air Fryer, a smart, stainless steel, air frying, super convection oven (model number BOV900BSS) that is large enough to fit a 14-lb turkey.
 This is not your basic toaster oven.
-It is also the most expensive oven that Breville makes.
-This review will walk you through whether the Breville Air Fryer is worth the price.
+The Smart Oven Air is also the most expensive oven that Breville makes.
+This review will walk you through whether the Breville Smart Oven Air is worth the price.

-If you just want to see the Breville Air Fryer on Amazon, you can see the current price and free shipping options, as well as shipping times here.
+If you just want to see the Breville Smart Oven Air on Amazon, you can see the current oven air fryer pro price and free shipping options, as well as shipping times here.

 New Kitchen Life is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.